About the Author

-I Joined the Beth Israel Conservative Synagogue with Rabbi Rachel Isaacs and partner Melanie Weiss in Waterville, 2011-2013.
+I Joined the Beth Israel Conservative Synagogue, 2011-2013.
 Here I attended Synagogue regularly for several years, studied and practiced Judaism keeping my Christian beliefs.
 This was a conservative Synagogue they did not study the Kabbalah or work with angels.
 Nor did they talk about Christ but did respect that I held my Christian beliefs.
 All of this was done on my own.
 I had written the meditations at that time.
 I also spent two years reading and researching Mysticism in Buddhism, Christianity and Judaism.
 I researched the early roots of Shamanism, Kabbalah, Gnosticism, ancient religions the numinous experience and phenomena; with appreciation and thanks to the Colby College Library.
 Many answers came through books, but we are covering new territory as we evolve spiritually.
 I do recommend this program for those on the spiritual path.
-It will help ground you and guide you through mystical experiences.
-Keeping you centered in Love.
+It will help ground you and guide you through mystical experiences; keeping you centered in Love.

 During this time I also became a member of the “Peaceful Heart Sangha” 2012-2013; following the teachings of Thich Nhat Hunh at a UU Church in Maine, here I received instruction to be a Bell Minder.
 I later joined another UU Church in Maine and started a Sangha called The Rhythmic Light Sangha, now my own Sangha is “Rythm of Light”.
 The Judeo-Christian Kabbalah practice was also in process.
 I am not a member of a church at this time I do my own practice at home.
+This practice I teach is a home practice, to do in the safety and privacy of your home.
 This practice is religion without dogma, it is to inspire creativity in worship.
 Prayer and ritual is God’s love language.
-I am very much a Theosophist.
+I am very much a Theosophist and Jungian soul.